-The notion of Voronoi partition, and generalizations of it, have been applied in a numerous areas, including spatial interpolation, pattern analysis, spatial processes modeling, and optimization, to name a few.
-The survey [Aurenhammer, 1991] and the book [Okabe et al., 2000] discuss the history, properties, and applications of Voronoi partitions.
-The nearest neighbor and natural neighbor interpolations based on Voronoi partitions, e.g., see [Sibson, 1981, Boissonnat and Cazals, 2002], are of particular interest to the treatment of this chapter because of their spatially-distributed computation character.
-Spatially-distributed maps for motion coordination are discussed in [Martínez et al., 2007c] and adopted in later chapters.
+The notion of Voronoi partition, and generalizations of it, have been applied in numerous areas, including spatial interpolation, pattern analysis, spatial processes modeling, and optimization, to name a few.
+The survey Aurenhammer (1991) and the book by Okabe et al. (2000) discuss the history, properties, and applications of Voronoi partitions.
+The nearest-neighbor and natural-neighbor interpolations based on Voronoi partitions (see, for example Sibson, 1981; Boissonnat and Cazals, 2002) are of particular interest to the treatment of this chapter because of their spatially distributed computation character.
+Spatially distributed maps for motion coordination are discussed in Martínez et al. (2007c) and adopted in later chapters.

-Proximity graphs [Jaromczyk and Toussaint, 1992] are a powerful tool to capture the structure and shape of geometric objects, and therefore have applications in multiple areas, including topology control of wireless networks [Santi, 2005], computer graphics [Langetepe and Zachmann, 2006], and geographic analysis [Radke, 1988].
-In cooperative control, a closely related notion is that of state-dependent graph [Mesbahi, 2005].
-Random geometric graphs [Penrose, 2003] and percolation theory [Bollobás and Riordan, 2006, Meester and Roy, 2008] study the properties of proximity graphs associated to the random deployment of points according to some specified density function.
+Proximity graphs (Jaromczyk and Toussaint, 1992) are a powerful tool to capture the structure and shape of geometric objects, and therefore have applications in multiple areas, including topology control of wireless networks (Santi, 2005), computer graphics (Langetepe and Zachmann, 2006), and geographic analysis (Radke, 1988).
+The connectivity properties of certain proximity graphs (including those stated in Theorem 2.8) are taken from Cortés et al. (2005, 2006).
+In cooperative control, a closely related notion is that of state-dependent graph (Mesbahi, 2005).
+Random geometric graphs (Penrose, 2003) and percolation theory (Bollobás and Riordan, 2006; Meester and Roy, 2008) study the properties of proximity graphs associated to the random deployment of points according to some specified density function.

-Locational optimization problems [Drezner, 1995, Drezner and Hamacher,

-2001] are spatial resource-allocation problems (e.g., where to place mailboxes in a city, where to place cache serves on the internet) that pervade a broad spectrum of scientific disciplines.
-Computational geometry plays an important role in locational optimization [Robert and Toussaint, 1990, Okabe et al., 2000].
-The field of geometric optimization [Mitchell, 1997, Agarwal and Sharir, 1998, Boltyanski et al., 1999] blends the geometric and locational optimization aspects to study a wide variety of optimization problems induced by geometric objects.
+Locational optimization problems (Drezner, 1995; Drezner and Hamacher, 2001) are spatial resource-allocation problems (e.g., where to place mailboxes in a city, or where to place cache serves on the internet) that pervade a broad spectrum of scientific disciplines.
+Computational geometry plays an important role in locational optimization (Robert and Toussaint, 1990; Okabe et al., 2000).
+The field of geometric optimization (Mitchell, 1997; Agarwal and Sharir, 1998; Boltyanski et al., 1999) blends the geometric and locational optimization aspects to study a wide variety of optimization problems induced by geometric objects.
+The smoothness properties of the cost function $\mathcal{H}{exp}$ are taken from Cortés et al. (2005).